 Available to Study Abroad / Exchange Students: No

 |Module is taught during the following terms

 This module provides the student with an advanced understanding of the research study designs commonly used in health research.
-It equips students with the ability to critically appraise and synthesise research.
 It combines a theoretical with a practical approach to enable students to search for, obtain, and understand the research literature and the critical skills to analyse and synthesis the material into a literature review.
-The module is divided into the following themes:
+The module covers the following themes: